It's Traditional! With a big "T".

 π The Living Voice of the Apostles

-Sacred Tradition is not mere human custom but the very Word of God transmitted orally by the apostles and preserved by the Holy Spirit.
-This living stream of divine revelation flows alongside Sacred Scripture, forming together the single deposit of faith that guides the Church through all ages.
+Sacred Tradition is not mere human custom but the Word of God transmitted by the apostles and preserved by the Holy Spirit.
+This living stream of divine revelation flows alongside Sacred Scripture, together forming the single deposit of faith that guides the Church through all ages.

 Defining Sacred Tradition